FeatureHub-AI/FeatureHub/telecom/DPI Competitor Website Visits.md

 ## Count of days of usage
-Take all days that have at least 1 session with social network traffic
+Take all days that have at least 1 session with competitor domains visits

 **DPI_SITE_CMP_CNT_W1**:	number of visits to competitors, week 1